MantasPauliukonis/survival-clicker2-proposal/README.md

 `Maximum health` - Determines maximum health value of the organ, deteriorates over time and can not be restored (organ must be transplanted).
 Starting value is based on organ level

-`Current health` - current health of the organ, impacts function performance
+`Current health` - current health of the organ, impacts performance

 If organ has a container(s): *(Open to discussion)*